GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 14. Extending the RoboTorq to General AI-Value

+Is it possible to value the time that humans spend interacting with AIs to produce value?
+A "BRLA" for humans?

-The more I tried to *invent* Robonomics, the more it revealed itself.
+As a thought experiment down this path, let's consider the rise of Robonomics itself: The more I tried to *invent* Robonomics, the more it revealed itself.

 RoboTorq isn’t an abstraction — it’s a measurable bridge between **information**, **energy**, and **value**.

+The Bond Network, down to every last detail as defined in this paper, is the logical conclusion of a single, simple question: "How can we stop things from running off the rails if we actually track and use the value that robots are already creating?"

-TokenTorqs and RoboTorqs have been flying around our factories for decades — every time an industrial robot welds a car frame or routes a PCB.
+TokenTorqs and RoboTorqs have been flying around our factories for decades (and into the pockets of top financiers) — every time an industrial robot welds a car frame or routes a PCB.

-We simply didn’t know what to call them.
+We didn’t know what to call them, so they got lumped with all the dollars on the leaky side of our current open-ended economy.

 More clearly put:
 > I, **Jonathan Clark**, am not the inventor or author of Robonomics — only its discoverer.